Hyteel/Kobold-Scribes/README.md

 # Kobold-Scribes
-A 2D trading focused grand strategy game based on Raylib
+A 2D multiplayer citybuilder/strategy game based on SDL3